pbering/Socker/README.md

 #### Logs

-You can attach to the web containers to watch output from Sitecore logs:
+You can attach to a container to watch output from Sitecore:

 ````
 docker exec socker_web_1 powershell C:/Sitecore/Scripts/Stream-Log.ps1